Everything You Need to Know About Inheriting Money

 Take Control of Your Finances

 While an inheritance could help you tackle financial challenges, it won’t necessarily change your personal relationship with money or solve all your problems.
-If you’re looking for a personalized assessment and plan, but aren’t ready to hire a financial advisor, consider a free budget and debt counseling session with a certified counselor.
+If you’re looking for a personalized assessment and plan, but aren’t ready to hire a financial advisor, consider a free, confidential credit counseling session.
 The counselor can assess your current situation and help create a plan for achieving your financial goals with your inheritance in mind.